facebook/react-native/docs/Debugging.md

 previous: platform-specific-code
 ---

+## Enabling Keyboard Shortcuts

+React Native supports a few keyboard shortcuts in the iOS Simulator.
+They are described below.
+To enable them, open the Hardware menu, select Keyboard, and make sure that "Connect Hardware Keyboard" is checked.

 ## Accessing the In-App Developer Menu

 You can access the developer menu by shaking your device or by selecting "Shake Gesture" inside the Hardware menu in the iOS Simulator.
 You can also use the **`Command`**`⌘` + **`D`** keyboard shortcut when your app is running in the iPhone Simulator, or **`Command`**`⌘` + **`M`** when running in an Android emulator.